 Corrosion will cost the US economy over $1 trillion in 2013.
-The total annual costs in the U.S. is expected to rise above $1 trillion in the middle of 2013, illustrating the broad and expensive challenge that corrosion presents to equipment and materials.
+The total annual costs in the U.S. rose above $1 trillion in the middle of 2013, illustrating the broad and expensive challenge that corrosion presents to equipment and materials.
 The most commonly quoted figure for corrosion costs is $276B in 1998, which was reported in the NACE Corrosion Costs Study.
 However, this report leaves out the enormous (at least as much as direct costs) tally of indirect costs that the consumers experience from corrosion.

 The NACE sponsored report examines each industry in depth, providing discussions of the causes, costs, and results of corrosion.
 In the 15 years that have passed since the study was released, inflation has driven both the direct and indirect costs of corrosion over $500 billion annually, totalling over $1 trillion in 2013.